syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/States-And-Colors.md

 ![](Supported-input-views/textInput_colors_img1.png)

 ## Unfocused color
-When the input view gets unfocused then the [UnfocusedColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~UnfocusedColor.html) property value will be applied to the hint label and the border.
+When the input view is unfocused, the [UnfocusedColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~UnfocusedColor.html) property value will be applied to the hint label and border.

-N> Thickness of the border will also varied in focused and unfocused state.
+N> Thickness of the border will also vary between the focused and unfocused states.

 {% tabs %}